IM-git/install-appium-python/README.md

 - Can use **Appium Inspector** for parsing the locators.
 Previously the **Appium Inspector** was part of **Appium Server GUI**.
 Now it's separate tool, read more [here](https://github.com/appium/appium-inspector). \
-Link on the releases: https://github.com/appium/appium-inspector/releases.
+Link on the releases: https://github.com/appium/appium-inspector/releases, or web version the **Appium Inspector**: https://inspector.appiumpro.com/.
 - Customization:
     - Look [THERE](https://stackoverflow.com/a/70223063)
     - In 'JSON Representation' field need copy from python test, in my option it looks like: